bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

-  proof-of-concept [forum][hodlboard] that requires providing an autct proof to sign up, providing an environment where everyone is known to be a holder of bitcoins but no one needs to provide any identifying information about themselves or their bitcoins.
+  proof-of-concept [forum][hodlboard] that requires providing an autct proof to sign up, providing an environment where everyone is known to be a holder of bitcoins but no one needs to provide any identifying information about themselves or their bitcoins. {% assign timestamp="1:58" %}

 - **BIP39 seed phrase splitting:** Rama Gan [posted][gan penlock] to the Bitcoin-Dev mailing list a link to a [set of tools][penlock website]